eschleining/RESTJsonSort/README.md

 `sudo cp Server-1.0.war /var/lib/tomcat7/webapps/`

-To check if everything is installed properly open a browser window with your tomcat address and the suffix "RESTSortServer/verify"
-(e.g. in my installation the address is: "http://localhost:8080/RESTSortServer/verify").
-If you see the text "The service is running properly." then the server is behaving as expected.
+To check if everything is installed properly open a browser window with your tomcat address and the suffix `RESTSortServer/verify` (e.g. in my installation the address is: `http://localhost:8080/RESTSortServer/verify`).
+If you see the text `The service is running properly.` then the server is behaving as expected.

 To run the client it is enough to downlad the "config.json" file and the client jar: